UzerM0502/UzerM0502.github.io/_posts/2025-04-25-TDR-pandas-to-pyspark.md

 ```

 # Incremental Refactoring into PySpark
-•	How you isolated functions and swapped out Pandas logic for PySpark logic.
-•	Running the code in Databricks and why that choice was made.
-•	How you managed testing for PySpark by comparing results with Pandas versions using .toPandas().

 Our refactored application was to run in databricks so I decided to my refactoring in the notebook environment.
 Also notebooks allow for experimentation with inputs and outputs as well as easy DataFrame visualisation.
 Referring back to our example – to go from pandas to Pyspark we would need to isolate the function (which we did by making it static) then start swapping out the pandas syntax for the approprtiate one in pysaprk: